Abstract

 HPV cfDNA monitoring protocol

 Participants were enrolled on a rolling basis, and the first serum sample collected was regarded as the baseline sample.
-A baseline sample was categorized as a treatment initiation sample if it was collected between Day −14 and Day +30 preceding initial treatment in patients with primary stage IVB CC, or before treatment for relapse or disease progression in patients with recurrent CC.
+A baseline sample was categorized as a treatment initiation sample if it was collected between Day−14 and Day+30 preceding initial treatment in patients with primary stage IVB CC, or before treatment for relapse or disease progression in patients with recurrent CC.

 For patients with sequential samples, the time at which the initial blood sample was collected was designated as time 0.
-Up to four additional samples were collected at intervals ranging from 8 to 962 days (median 73 days, mean 128 days), and blood collection continued for up to 1513 days.
+Up to four additional Blood samples were collected at intervals ranging from 8 to 962 days, with a median of 73 days and a mean of 128 days, and blood collection continued for up to 1513 days.
 Blood sample collection was coordinated with patient treatment and follow-up times to the greatest extent possible for measurement of HPV cfDNA levels (copies/mL).
 Serum SCC-Ag levels are routinely assessed multiple times before, during, and after treatment for patients with squamous cell CC at our hospital using an Abbott Architect instrument (Abbott Laboratories, Abbott Park, IL, USA).
-To match the analysis, we selected SCC-Ag values measured at the same time as the HPV serum sample or at the most recent time point.
-To ensure consistency in the analysis, we chose SCC-Ag values measured concurrently with the HPV serum sample or at the latest time point available.
-SCC-Ag levels <1.5 ng/mL were classified as normal, while levels ≥1.5 ng/mL; the upper limit of detection limit was 70 ng/mL.
-For statistical purposes, clinical test results exceeding 70 ng/mL were treated as 70 ng/mL.
+To ensure consistency in the analysis, we selected the SCC-Ag values measured simultaneously with the HPV serum samples, or chose the most recent available SCC-Ag values within 7 days.
+SCC-Ag levels < 1.5 ng/mL were classified as normal, while levels >= 1.5 ng/mL were classified as elevated.

-Following the literature [20, 21], serum samples were deemed HPV+ if at least three droplets containing HPV amplicons were identified.
+Following the literature [20, 21], serum samples were deemed HPV-positive if at least three droplets containing HPV amplicons were identified.
 Samples with fewer than three droplets containing HPV amplicons or no amplicons detected were categorized as HPV-negative.
 Serum HPV cfDNA levels were quantified as copies/mL.

 Statistical analyses

-Statistical analyses were performed using GraphPad Prism 9.
-The Mann-Whitney U test was used to assess the difference in the number of viral DNA copies between two groups or two metastasis patterns.
 Kendall’s τ correlation test was used to determine the coefficient of correlation between two factors.
-Comparisons of the rates were conducted using Fisher’s exact test.
-Kaplan-Meier survival analysis was conducted to calculate the hazard ratio with a 95% confidence interval (CI) using the Cox model.
-Overall survival (OS) was defined as time from diagnosis until death from any cause or the last follow-up date (December 31, 2023).
-All P-values reported are two-tailed, with statistical significance defined as P<0.05.
+Rate comparisons were conducted using Fisher’s exact test.
+Kaplan-Meier survival analysis was performed to calculate the hazard ratio with a 95% confidence interval (CI), using the Cox model.

 Results